 - The teacher’s names for each of your grandchildren.

 - What time the school day begins officially

 - What time the student is considered tardy in the morning

 - Lunch time and duration and lunchroom location in the building

 - Which days are PE (sadly, PE does not occur every day) If your grandchild is spending the night with you on a school night and the next day is PE, they may require special clothing or shoes.

 - The bus number and driver’s name if your student rides the bus

 - Request the windshield number for child pick-up at the beginning of the school year.
 This is a really big deal and of utmost importance.
 Thankfully, just anyone cannot get those windshield signs!
 There will undoubtedly be times when you may need to pick the grandchildren up from school.
 School officials will not be able to release your grandchildren to you without proper identification and the required documents (those windshield number signs).

 Go to lunch with your grandchild.
 Parents and grandparents are regulars in the lunchroom.
 The staff has accommodations in place already.
 Many schools have special seating areas to make the student feel special when they have a guest.
 Some schools will allow you to bring lunch for yourself and the student, others do not allow outside food.
 Check with the office for the rules at your school.
-We have 5 grandchildren (all siblings) in 4 different schools.
-We take turns having lunch with them throughout the school year.
-Our district does allow outside food, so we take whatever their special request is for the day.
-School lunches are usually only 20 minutes so it’s important to be on time.

 - Attend open house and meet the teachers